elfnor/ltm/_posts/2014-07-12-symmetry_tile_quilt_design.md

 slug: 'Using the Symmetry Tile plug-in for Quilt Design'
 tags: ' symmetry-tile'
 title: 'Using the Symmetry Tile plug-in for Quilt Design'
+permalink: Using the Symmetry Tile plug-in for Quilt Design.html
 ---

 The block patterns used in quilts are a great example of a pattern with repeating symmetry.
 Using a computer to play with these repeating symmetry patterns is a great way to design quilts.